deepender83444/MyPojects/README.md

 # MyPojects
-For Practice only for new joiners not for the current Employes
+These Practice are only for new joiners not for the current Employes